instead1337/Defender-Switcher/README.md

 ## Credits:

 - **AtlasOS**: Introduced the method of using cabinet files and their packageinstall.ps1 script to disable Windows Defender.
 This approach is utilized in our Defender Switcher.
-- **AveYo**: Provided methods to obtain TrustedInstaller privileges (used only in the executable version of Defender Switcher).
+- **AveYo**: Provided methods to obtain TrustedInstaller privileges.

 ---